Please wait...

 Stew, Space, and UMS: UMS Off-site

-avatar by Suzie Davidson
+By Suzie Davidson

 Can you imagine how it would feel to watch a football game on the stage of Hill Auditorium?
 Or how about listening to a string quartet in the Michigan Stadium?
 Just plain wrong, right?
 These questions are comical, but not unlike the questions UMS has to ask when deciding on where to present our artists.